Sam Grove-White

 Sam Grove-White (born 29 April 1992) is a professional rugby union referee who represents the Scottish Rugby Union.

 Rugby playing career

 Grove-White began playing rugby with Montrose minis and then Angus Colts.
 However, when he was at university, an injured ankle ended his playing career and he decided to start refereeing rugby union instead.

 Rugby referee career

 Professional career

 Grove-White has refereed in the Japanese Top League in 2015 as part of a Scottish Rugby Union initiative to create links with Scotland and Japan.

 He has also refereed in the Scottish Premiership.

-Grove-White now referees in the Pro14.
+Grove-White now referees in the United Rugby Championship.

 He refereed his first game in the Super 6 in a match between Stirling County and Ayrshire Bulls.

 International career

 He was picked as a referee for the World Rugby Sevens Series of 2016-17 season.
 This has continued through to the 2018-19 season.

 Grove-White has refereed in the Under 20 Six Nations.

 He has also refereed in the 2018 Commonwealth Games.

 He refereed in the 2 January 2021 1st round 1872 Cup match.